Oppo R7s: Battery life

-The OPPO R7s comes with a 3070mAh lithium battery that supports VOOC flash charging for 5 minutes and 2 hours of calls, while Samsung Galaxy A7 only has 2600mAh battery in 2015.
-In addition, compared to iPhones, iPhone 7s comes with 2900mAh, iPhone 8s comes with 2675 mAh and iPhone X comes with 2716mAh.
+The OPPO R7s comes with a 3070 mAh lithium battery that supports VOOC flash charging for 5 minutes and 2 hours of calls, while Samsung Galaxy A7 only has 2600 mAh battery in 2015.
+In addition, compared to iPhones, iPhone 7s comes with 2900 mAh, iPhone 8s comes with 2675 mAh and iPhone X comes with 2716 mAh.
 Unlike other companies, Apple never publish their battery capacity figures.
 Normally, they will release them later when tech enthusiasts get their hands on the devices.

 Since OPPO launched Find7 in 2014, almost all of its main models have fully supported VOOC flash technology.
 OPPO R7s, as a major product of OPPO in the second half of 2015, can't miss the VOOC flash, because if let them recharge for 30 minutes.
-OPPO R7s can reach 75% electric quality with 20W while iPhone XR only has 50% with 18W adapter.
+OPPO R7s can reach 75% electric quality with 20 W while iPhone XR only has 50% with 18 W adapter.

 Camera

 The OPPO R7s camera is combined with a front 8 million pixels and a rear 13 million pixels, which supports phase focusing and global flash system.
 In contrast to iPhone, all of them have a 7 million pixels because of the same basic specs for the front camera and 12 million pixels for the rear camera.
 The OPPO R7s uses a ‘Flash Shot’ technology, as the camera only needs 0.1 seconds to focus, which allows the phone to take a shot very quickly, comparing to the iPhone 6s, which is also similar.
 The OPPO R7s have a good all rounder shot, however there are still some areas that the phone's camera can improve.
 Tests have shown that the camera's dynamic range is ‘noisy’ and the focus is not always fast, which iPhone 6s performs better as well as Lumia 950XL and Samsung Galaxy S6 series.
 One of the flaws on OPPO R7s camera is that under low light conditions the speed of the shutter reduced significantly as very steady hands are needed to avoid blur image.
-Moving on to the front camera, its 8MP with f/2.4 aperture, as the camera is able to offer a reasonably wide angle for small groups.
-Comparing to iPhone, the front camera is 5MP to help and improve image quality, however, both rear and front cameras has HDR mode, filters, timer and flash.
+Moving on to the front camera, its 8 MP with f/2.4 aperture, as the camera is able to offer a reasonably wide angle for small groups.
+Comparing to iPhone, the front camera is 5 MP to help and improve image quality, however, both rear and front cameras has HDR mode, filters, timer and flash.
 The video system on OPPO R7s can be set to 720p, with realistic and cool colors, comparing to iPhone which can capture 4k video at 30 frames per second.